This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-Why Are There So Few Identical Twins of Opposite Gender?
+Why Are There So Few Identical Twins of Opposite Genders?

-Identical twins are normally of the same gender since they share the same chromosomes.
+Identical twins usually are of the same gender since they share identical chromosomes.
 However, in very rare cases, identical twins could end up being born with different genders.
 Below are three rare cases that may result in different genders.

 A rare occurrence, but it has been hypothesized that two different genders can be a result of two sperm fertilizing the same egg.
 Semi-identical twins may also result in twins of the same gender.
 They are called semi-identical because they don’t fit the definition of “identical twins” in that they come from two different sperm instead of just one.

 Identical twins usually have the same gender and share very similar physical characteristics.
 The genes they share could lead to having the same illnesses or immune system qualities when they are older.
 They may also be genetically predisposed to have the same likes and dislikes.
 Especially when they are still young, twins will tend to be closer to each other than other siblings.
 Some twins even claim to think alike or have the same thoughts at precisely the same time.
 This may be because of how attuned they are to each other as siblings, mainly if they’ve grown up together.